safaris since 1995

 How the annual wildebeest migration works

-- You need to look at Tanzania’s Serengeti or Kenya’s Masai Mara.
+- You can also read more about Tanzania’s Serengeti or Kenya’s Masai Mara.

-- The best times to see the wildebeest migration are December to March or May to November.
+The best times to see the migration are between December and March or between May and November.

-So if you’re interested in seeing specific resident game species (eg elephant, wild dog, leopard etc) then destinations other than the Mara or Serengeti could be better.
+If you’re interested in seeing specific resident game species (eg, elephant, wild dog, leopard, etc) then destinations other than the Mara or Serengeti could be better.

 The variables are rain and grazing through the seasons plus a few physical barriers.